marcdiazsan/reana-demo-alice-lego-train-test-run/README.rst

 .. code-block:: console

    $ grep Begin MLTrainDefinition.cfg
-   #Module.Begin        PhysicsSelectionESD
-   #Module.Begin        AliVZEROEPSelectionTask
-   #Module.Begin        AliEPSelectionTask
-   #Module.Begin        CentralityTaskESD
+   #Module.Begin        Centrality_CF_AP
-   #Module.Begin        PIDResponseTaskESD
+   #Module.Begin        PIDresponse_CF_AP
-   #Module.Begin        GammaConv_PurityTemplate_C_0
+   #Module.Begin        Run1NetPiBASE_CF_AP

-The first wagons are related to centralised data selection tasks, while the main user analysis is executed in the last ``GammaConv`` wagon.
+The first wagons are usually related to centralised data selection tasks, while the main user analysis is executed in the last ``Run1NetPiBASE_CF_AP`` wagon.

 The ``runTest.sh`` script will take care of creating the train test run, running it, and validating its outputs.